figaz123/figaz123/README.md

 # 💫 About Me:
-My name is Figo Azzam De Fitrah.
+My name is Figo Azzam De Fitrah, you can call me Figo or figaz123.
 I have experiences with Python, Javascript, C/C++, HTML/CSS.
 My experience handling several projects, especially in data, UAVs, and IoT.

 Some projects i have done.
 - [Predict Crop using Logistic Regression](https://github.com/figaz123/deploy-crop-predict-spada)